alianza/portfolio-lea/content/portfolio/2024-05-29_video-artist-spotlight-for-casimir-geelhoed-at-fiber-festival-2024.md

 ---
-title: "Video: Artist Spotlight for Casimir Geelhoed at FIBER Festival 2024"
+title: "[video] Artist Spotlight for Casimir Geelhoed at FIBER Festival 2024"
 date: 2024-05-29
 image: /images/img_7771.jpg
 description: "Video shot and edited for Casimir in promotion for the opening